 Houston Photography Programs

 Students who wish to study photography near Houston have options at several 2- and 4-year area public schools.
-This article will discuss programs at these three schools situated less than a 30-minute drive from the city.
-The table near this article's end offers additional school information to aid in decision-making.
+This article will discuss programs at three schools situated either in Houston itself or less than a 30-minute drive from the city.
+The table near this article's end offers additional school information to aid students in decision-making.

 - The closest school to downtown Houston with a photography program is Houston Community College.
 Several photography certificates and an associate's degree can be pursued here.

-- The University of Houston is the only 4-year university out of all the schools listed here.
-A bachelor's degree and a master's degree program are available in photography.
+- The University of Houston is the only 4-year university out of the schools listed here.
+It has a bachelor's degree and a master's degree program available in photography.

 - San Jacinto Community College is the farthest school away out of the three presented here.
-It's about 23 miles away from downtown Houston, but it offers a photography certificate.
+Located in Pasadena, it's about 20 miles away from downtown Houston, but it offers a photography certificate.

 Comparison of Schools